Mark Chaloner

-Mark Anthony Chaloner (born 23 May 1972, in Nocton, Lincolnshire) is a male retired professional squash player from England.
+Mark Anthony Chaloner (born 23 May 1972) is a male retired professional squash player from England.

-Squash career
+Biography

 Chaloner was a member of the England team which won the World Team Squash Championships in 1995, and reached a career-high world ranking of World No. 7 in 2001.
-He won a gold medal for England in the men's doubles at the 1998 Commonwealth Games in Kuala Lumpur, (partnering Paul Johnson).<.
+He won a gold medal for England in the men's doubles at the 1998 Commonwealth Games in Kuala Lumpur, (partnering Paul Johnson).

+Chaloner won six gold medals for the England men's national squash team at the European Squash Team Championships from 1996 to 2003.

 He was elected President of the Professional Squash Association (PSA) in 2002.